mautic/mautic-community-handbook/pages/06.policies/09.Promoting-integrations/docs.md

 # Introduction

 The Mautic website serves as a hub for the Mautic community, showcasing innovative projects that align with our mission and values.
-The purpose of this article is to provide clarity on the criteria and process for listing projects and integrations on the Mautic website's home page.
+The purpose of this policy is to provide clarity on the criteria and process for listing projects and integrations on the Mautic website's home page.

 # Criteria for Inclusion